Cerebras/online-normalization/experiments/resnet/README.md

                         backward decay factor which sets control process hyperparameter when using online normalization
                         (default: 0.99)
-  --ecm ECM             Online Norm ErrorCheckingMechanism choices: ls | ac |
+  --ecm ECM             Online Norm ErrorCompensationMechanism choices: ls | ac |
                         none (default: ls)
   --gn-num-groups GN_NUM_GROUPS
                         number of groups in group norm if using group norm as